aka/ Home University Library of Modern Knowledge

 Size: 4.25″ x 6.75″

 The Home University Library of Modern Knowledge were commissioned books on various topics first published “in 1911 by Williams and Norgate in London and Henry Holt and Company in New York.
 The general editors were H.A.L.
 Fisher and Gilbert Murray.
 The idea for the series came from George Herbert Perris who was the assistant editor.
 In 1928 the series was bought for £10,700 by Thornton Butterworth from Williams and Norgate.
-Oxford University Press were the under-bidder.
+Oxford University Press was the under-bidder.
 Oxford had another chance to buy the series when the offices of Thornton Butterworth were destroyed in The Blitz in 1940.
-Eyre & Spottiswoode acquired most of the Thornton Butterworth business (when Butterworth shut down in 1940) but Oxford were able to acquire the Home University Library for £4750.”
+Eyre & Spottiswoode acquired most of the Thornton Butterworth business (when Butterworth shut down in 1940) but Oxford was able to acquire the Home University Library for £4750.”
 (Source)

 The copy of A.G.
 Bradley’s fascinating tome Canada was first published in the Home University Library in 1912, but this copy dates to about 1930, given the price ($1.25 – the price rose to this amount around 1930) and highest serial number title (#134, An Anthology of English Poetry by Campbell – issued around 1930).
 Jackets are common to the series, with a generic HH colophon pattern in green overprinted with the title information in purple.
 The series number is on the spine, but not the series name.
 The series name and details are included on the front of the jacket.
 A list of titles in the series begins on the front jacket flap.